WA-Department-of-Agriculture/WaCSE/inst/app/www/rmd/impactAbout.md

 ### Greenhouse Gas Equivalencies Calculator

-**The values shown on this page are your total estimated emissions reductions converted into terms you are more likely to be familiar with.** Assumptions and equations used to calculate these values are provided in the Environmental Protection Agency’s (EPA)
+**The values shown on this page are your total estimated emissions reductions converted into terms you are more likely familiar with.**
+Assumptions and equations used to calculate these values are provided in the Environmental Protection Agency’s (EPA)
 <a href="https://www.epa.gov/energy/greenhouse-gases-equivalencies-calculator-calculations-and-references" target ="_blank">Greenhouse
 Gases Equivalencies Calculator</a>.
 Results may differ slightly from those returned by EPA’s calculator due to rounding.